Labour Apparatchiks Associated With Bute Energy Arrested In China Spy Probe

 I’m sure you’re as shocked as I was to learn that there might be something underhand, dishonest even, about tax havens and offshore hideaways.
 Whatever next!

-Not only that, but U + I’s Welsh assets are already sold or up for sale.
+Not only that, but U and I’s Welsh assets are already sold or up for sale.
 The panel below comes from the latest accounts (for y/e 28.02.2018) of the group received by Companies House 01.08.2018.
 It suggests that the Bryn Blaen wind farm has either been sold or is about to be sold, giving the group a profit of £6 – 8 million.

 click to enlarge

-Perhaps more significantly, U + I is also confident of raising £10 -12 million from Hendy and Rhoscrowther.
+Perhaps more significantly, U and I is also confident of raising £10 -12 million from Hendy and Rhoscrowther.
 We now know that Hendy seems to be in the bag, but are they still holding out hopes for Rhoscrowther?
 Either way, how could they be so confident months ago?
 Did they know something we didn’t or was it just blind optimism linked to share prices?

 MYSTERY WOMAN